Specialist home support for adults whose needs have outgrown ordinary care.

 Audrey

 Anxiety & isolationLives alone since her partner died; anxiety made leaving the house unbearable.
-Two consistent workers, one visit a day.
+Two consistent support workers, one visit a day.
 Six months in, she walks to the corner shop once a week and runs her own diary again.

 Mr Williams